Is Metformin More Than Just a Diabetes Treatment?

 Australian physician and board-certified nutritionist Dr. Peter Brukner told The Epoch Times via email that people with the following conditions or risk factors should avoid metformin:

-• History of lactose acidosis: If someone has experienced lactic acidosis before, it is a good idea not to take metformin because the problem may come back.
+• History of Lactic Acidosis: If someone has experienced lactic acidosis before, it is a good idea not to take metformin because the problem may come back.

-• Certain medications: Some medications do not go well with metformin and can create problems.
-These include those that raise the risk of lactic acidosis, such as bupropion, carbonic anhydrase inhibitors, and cephalexin and medications that enhance its blood sugar-lowering effect, such as salicylates and selective serotonin reuptake inhibitors (SSRIs).
-Individuals should inform their doctor about all the medications they use to avoid drug interactions.
+• Certain Medications: Some medications do not go well with metformin and can create problems.
+These include those that raise the risk of lactic acidosis, such as bupropion, carbonic anhydrase inhibitors, and cephalexin.
+They also include medications that enhance metformin’s blood sugar-lowering effect, such as salicylates and selective serotonin reuptake inhibitors.
+Inform your doctor about all the medications you use to avoid drug interactions.

-Anyone desiring to take metformin with one of these conditions should discuss it with their doctor, Brukner advises.
+Those desiring to take metformin with one of these conditions should discuss it with their doctor, Brukner said.

 Risk Versus Benefit